 When you’re not working in an office with your team on a daily basis, it can be difficult to get to know them and build a rapport.
 For the most part, you communicate with remote teams via email, or messaging apps, and a lot of things can get lost in text conversations.
 To help with this, I highly recommend having daily contact with your team on video calls so that you can see and talk to each other!
 It feels more personable and I have found that even just talking on a video call for even 5-10 minutes a day to have a check-in goes a long way.

 Working with remote developers in different time zones can be very tough, especially when you don’t overlap for a large part of the day.
 Depending on if the team is ahead of you or behind you geographically, it changes the approach for when to organize your notes so that the team knows what to work on and what is due.
 For example, if you work in Los Angeles and your remote development team is 3 hours ahead in New York, you will want to make sure that the New York team has what they need when they get into the office.
 In this case, I would make sure to send an email to the New York team before I leave the office the night before, so they have everything they need and don’t need to wait for me to arrive in the office to get official directions and start their day.
-Conversely, if you work in Los Angeles and have a team in New York, make sure you spend time in the morning organizing tasks so that you have everything queued up for the team and are available to discuss when they arrive in the morning.
+Conversely, if you work in New York and have a team in Los Angeles, make sure you spend time in the morning organizing tasks so that you have everything queued up for the team and are available to discuss when they arrive in the morning.

 Developers need structure and support in order to do their job efficiently.
 As a project manager, you need to be that support system and gather the necessary details in order for them to easily dive into a task and avoid confusion of what the expected goal is.
 There are two main types of tickets that I find I encounter on a daily basis: bug reports and feature requests.

 For a reported bug, developers want to be able to find a quick way to easily replicate where and how the issue is occuring.
 Here is a list of details I try to add to all of my tickets: